TedHusted/awake/awake.md/awake.md

 Leto: No, it does not and you know it.
 With Fusion, we have nine habits and five steps.
 And it does blends perfectly with Stoicism.
 The habits keep us aligned with our principles, and the steps help us get stuff done.

-Phoebe: Could you apply the five steps to cleaning your room?
+Phoebe: Perhaps you could apply the five steps to cleaning your room?

 Leto: You just do not like that Fusion originated with Terran thinkers.